dsc-tiu/open-source-ml-ai/Image Processing/Median-Filter-implementation/Median_Filter_implementation.md

 # Median Filter implementation
-is a nonlinear operation often used in image processing to reduce "salt and pepper" noise.
+Median Filter is a nonlinear operation often used in image processing to reduce "salt and pepper" noise.
 The `Median_Filter_implementation.py` method code takes 2 parameter arguments, the image array value and the image filter size.
 Lets say you have your Image array data in a variable called data, and you want to remove this noise from your image using a 3x3 median filter.
 This is the function to do it

 ```